cameo69/node-red-contrib-ratelimit/README.md

 - Queue intermediate messages --> All messages above the limit of 5 messages will be buffered for later sending and...
 - Queue Max Size equals 0 which means with no limit --> No message will be dropped.

-If the node receives for example 6 messages within 10 secoonds, only 5 are sent immediately, and the 6th message will be sent exactly 10 secoonds after the first message, because then there were only 4 messages sent in the past 10 seconds, hence the 6th can be sent before the limit is reached again.
+If the node receives for example 6 messages within 10 seconds, only 5 are sent immediately, and the 6th message will be sent exactly 10 seconds after the first message, because then there were only 4 messages sent in the past 10 seconds, hence the 6th can be sent before the limit is reached again.

 ## Node